-How to Copy Table in MySQL: Duplicate Structure, Data, and Indexes Correctly
+How to Copy a Table in MySQL: Duplicate the Structure, Data, and Indexes Correctly

-Copying tables in MySQL is a routine operation performed by DBAs, developers, and analysts dozens of times a day for various reasons and with various purposes.
-In this tutorial, we provide a detailed overview of the most common methods to copy a MySQL table structure and data.
+Copying MySQL tables is a routine operation that can be performed by DBAs, developers, and analysts dozens of times a day for various purposes.
+Here are some of the cases when you need to have a quick way to copy a table at hand.

 MySQL doesn't have the copy table statement, which means you'll have to use sideways approaches to perform the operation.
-There are three popular ways to clone a table in MySQL.
+There are three popular ways to duplicate a table in MySQL.

-1. CREATE TABLE ...
-AS SELECT statement to copy the source table column attributes and data.
+1. The CREATE TABLE ...
+AS SELECT statement copies the source table column attributes and data, but without indexes and constraints.

 CREATE TABLE copy_table